surf-build/ask-pass/README.md

-# git-ask-pass-env: A GIT_ASKPASS that just spits out environment variables
+# git-askpass-env: A GIT_ASKPASS that just spits out environment variables

 This is an implementation of GIT_ASKPASS that just spits out an environment variable for the username / password.
 This code is based on ask-pass from https://github.com/desktop/desktop.